 The INDYCAR Earpiece Sensor System is designed to measure dynamic forces applied to a driver’s head during an impact.

 The system utilizes accelerometers, small sensors integrated into the earpiece that measure changes in linear force.
-Each earpiece is fitted with three accelerometers to sense and measure vertical, lateral and longitudinal G-forces on the driver's head at the moment of impact.
-With vibration or movement, the accelerometer puts out voltage, and the earpiece sensor system interprets the changes in voltage as changes in the car's direction or velocity.
-By measuring the aplitude of the voltage, G load at the time of the incident can be measured
+Each earpiece is fitted with three accelerometers to sense and measure vertical, lateral and longitudinal G-forces on the driver’s head at the moment of impact.
+With vibration or movement, the accelerometer puts out voltage and the earpiece sensor system interprets the changes in voltage as changes in the car’s direction or velocity.
+By measuring the amplitude of the voltage, G-load at the time of the incident can be measured.

 Research is also shared with the commercial automotive industry through conferences and universities, which can lead to safety policy changes for auto manufacturers.